TimHinde/disco-code-challenge/progress.md

 - Django Rest Framework csrf validation found a workaround creating a custom middleware
 - Django Rest Framework user creation and authentication admin user works but unablet o login with user created by admin
 >>>>>>> cb69355cd34d1d887f29e0eab7662651bd3d2f01
-- Django Rest Framework inflexible POST body requirements (unable to use postman or requests) found a workaround with httpie
+- Django Rest Framework inflexible POST body requirements and not recieving body of request (unable to use postman or requests) found a workaround with httpie